 Trim the selvage edge off one side of Fabric B.

-Cut the 3-yard piece of Fabric B in half across the selvages so that you have two pieces that are approximately 43 x 54 inches each.
+Cut the Backing Fabric in half across the selvages so that you have two pieces that are approximately 43 x 54 inches each.

 With right sides together, stack the two pieces on top of each other, matching up the trimmed selvage edges.
 Pin the two pieces together along this trimmed edge.